xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

   * 5. Paste in to the system level
   * 6. Result - Paste is successful

-7.30 Visible move doesn't affect sequence diagram
+7.30 Visible move doesn't affect sequence diagram (Uses test model [2.8](#2.8))
 * Cut Sequences in FailureCasesComponentPackage and paste into Destination package.
 * Verify InvisibleExternalEntity and Bridge1 aren't downgraded in Sequences package in FailureCasesComponentPackage
+* perform undo

-7.31 Non-visible move causes downgrades on sequence diagram
+7.31 Non-visible move causes downgrades on sequence diagram  (Uses test model [2.8](#2.8))
 * Cut Sequences in FailureCasesComponentPackage and paste into DestinationComponentPackage.
-* Downgrade message is shown for InvisibleExternalEntity and Bridge1
-* InvisibleExternalEntity and Bridge1 references in Sequences package in FailureCasesComponentPackage are changed to be Informal
+* There should NOT be a downgrade message.
+BrdigePoint does not consider visibility for interaction elements.
+You can see this by being able to assign to an EE contained within another component (like the destination container in the test).
+Therefore the bridge should not be downgraded
+* perform undo

 End
 ---